zsviczian/obsidian-excalidraw-plugin/README.md

 - You can drag files from the Obsidian file explorer, and they will become links to those files in Excalidraw.
 See the table above for the various modifier key combinations.
 - Note: Anchoring an image to 100% of its size is a very niche feature with a very particular behavior that I built primarily for myself.
-  - (even more so than other features in Excalidraw Obsidian - also built primarily for myself 😉).
+  - (even more so than other features in Excalidraw ).
   - This will reset your embedded image to 100% size every time you open the Excalidraw drawing, or in case you have embedded an Excalidraw drawing on your canvas inserted using this function, every time you update the embedded drawing, it will be scaled back to 100% size.